rawcomposition/ebird-target-data/README.md

-# eBird Target Species Aggregator
+# EBD Aggregator

-Builds a SQLite database of bird observation statistics from eBird Basic Dataset files.
-It allows querying for the best hotspots to find a given species, or the most likely species at a given hotspot.
+The eBird Basic Dataset (EBD) Aggregator is a bunch of scripts to aggregate the eBird data into a SQLite database and individual region pack files.
+This data is used on OpenBirding.org ([see repo](https://github.com/rawcomposition/openbirding)) and the OpenBirding mobile app ([see repo](https://github.com/rawcomposition/openbirding-rn)).

 ## Requirements